-I dreamed of a garden in Italy.
+I dream of a garden in Italy.
 Arches, roses.
-Then a bat flew in!
-The next day, I open a book of Pirandello's plays, to find...
+Then a bat flies in!
+Next day I open a book of Pirandello's plays, to find...

 As a boy I dreamt my uncle (a calm man) glared at me in red rage; I was terrified.
 A decade later, in a bar...

-I dreamt that over a balcony rail I saw bright-colored, spectacular scenery.
-Years after, I took a detour in Arizona...
+I dreamt I saw, over a balcony rail, bright-colored, spectacular scenery.
+Years after in Arizona, I took a detour...